About Axarquia Animal Rescue

 Liz Pusey - Shop Manager

-Then I became involved with AAR!
 I started by fostering and as I have three dogs of my own, I thought it might have been too much of a handful but from the first foster I knew I wanted to do more.
-I was actually a “Failed Fosterer” as I adopted the first pup, "Tiny Tim".
+I was actually a “Failed Fosterer” as I adopted the first pup, "Tiny Tim", then came "Charlie" and the latest one "little Ted" three years ago(in the picture).

 María José Martín - Vet Liaison